arashsm79/polybar-themes/README.md

-# polybar-themes
+# polybar-theme
-A simple polybar theme
+A simple polybar theme.

+This is currently configured for xfwm4, you may need slight changes to use it on other WMs.

  ![Alt text](/screenshots/polybarconf.png?raw=true "Polybar")